ec1oud/ipfs-tsdb/kanban.md

 # todo

-- [ ] store values in contiguous plain arrays rather than cbor arrays
 - [ ] ensure sorting by timestamp (insert at right place if the datapoint is a historical one)
 - [ ] support string fields